shauber/github-mcp-server/docs/remote-server.md

 ### Optional Headers

-The Remote GitHub MCP server has optional headers equivalent to the Local server env vars or flags:
+The Remote GitHub MCP server has optional headers equivalent to the Local server env vars:

 - `X-MCP-Toolsets`: Comma-separated list of toolsets to enable.
 E.g. "repos,issues".
-    - Equivalent to `GITHUB_TOOLSETS` env var or `--toolsets` flag for Local server.
+    - Equivalent to `GITHUB_TOOLSETS` env var for Local server.
     - If the list is empty, default toolsets will be used.
 Invalid or unknown toolsets are silently ignored without error and will not prevent the server from starting.
 Whitespace is ignored.
-- `X-MCP-Tools`: Comma-separated list of tools to enable.
-E.g. "get_file_contents,issue_read,pull_request_read".
-    - Equivalent to `GITHUB_TOOLS` env var or `--tools` flag for Local server.
-    - Invalid tools will throw an error and prevent the server from starting.
-Whitespace is ignored.
 - `X-MCP-Readonly`: Enables only "read" tools.
     - Equivalent to `GITHUB_READ_ONLY` env var for Local server.
     - If this header is empty, "false", "f", "no", "n", "0", or "off" (ignoring whitespace and case), it will be interpreted as false.
 All other values are interpreted as true.
 - `X-MCP-Lockdown`: Enables lockdown mode, hiding public issue details created by users without push access.
     - Equivalent to `GITHUB_LOCKDOWN_MODE` env var for Local server.
     - If this header is empty, "false", "f", "no", "n", "0", or "off" (ignoring whitespace and case), it will be interpreted as false.
 All other values are interpreted as true.

-> **Looking for examples?** See the [Server Configuration Guide](./server-configuration.md) for common recipes like minimal setups, read-only mode, and combining tools with toolsets.

 Example: